jasonsturges/lunarphase-js/README.md

 - 🌓 First Quarter
 - 🌒 Waxing Crescent

-For a specific date, pass a date object to a function:
+For a specific date, pass a date object to a function

 ```js
 const date = new Date();
 const phase = getLunarPhase(date);
 ```

-Otherwise, current date will be used:
+Otherwise, current date will be used

 ```js
 const phase = getLunarPhase();